Jerry-Cann/Text-Generator/README.md

 # Text-Generator
 A program that can predict the next word in a pseudo-sentence based on the previous words in the sequence and the data that is used to create a statistical model.
+A neat introductory project for learning the basics of ML and NLP in particular.
 Uses an external NLTK library.
+The training data/corpus used for the model is a full script for the Game of Thrones TV show.
+Find the file attached, pass the path to the file to the program to automatically generate the sentences.